-Today it was planned to visit Nandi Hills which is about 1.5 hrs by road from Bangalore.
+On the second day of rambling solo in Bangalore, it was planned to visit Nandi Hills which is about 1.5 hrs by road from Bangalore.
 On a chat with one of my blogging friends from Bangalore Neha who shares her traveling experiences on Revolving compass she suggested me to visit Lepakshi too along with Nandi Hills.
 And there I was all set by 10:00 AM after a heavy breakfast waiting for the bus at Majestic Bus Terminal.

 Here I met another solo guy Shyam, who was traveling to Nandi Hills and since there were no direct bus at that moment I asked him join me for Lepakshi and then further to reach Nandi Hills by the eve so as to witness the spectacular sunset and leave the next day after sunrise.